edthorman/mirantis/docs/getting-started.md

 The simplest way to configure networking for a small, temporary evaluation cluster is to:

 1. Create a new virtual subnet (or VPC and subnet) for hosts.
-1. Create a new security group called 'de_hosts' (or another name of your choice) that permits inbound IPv4 traffic on all ports, either from a) the security group de_hosts, or b) the new virtual subnet only.
+1. Create a new security group called 'de_hosts' (or another name of your choice) that permits inbound IPv4 traffic on all ports, either from a) the security group 'de_hosts', or b) the new virtual subnet only.
-1. Create a second new security group (e.g., 'admit_me') that permits inbound IPv4 traffic from your deployer machine's public IP address only (you can use the website [http://whatismyip.com](http://whatismyip.com)) to determine your public IP.
+1. Create a second new security group (for example, 'admit_me') that permits inbound IPv4 traffic from your deployer machine's public IP address only (you can use the website [http://whatismyip.com](http://whatismyip.com)) to determine your public IP.
 1. When launching hosts, attach them to the newly-created subnet, and apply both new security groups
-1. Once you know the (public, or VPN-accessible private) IPv4 addresses of your nodes, if you aren't using local DNS, it makes sense to assign names to your hosts (e.g., manager, worker1, worker2 ... etc.) and insert IP addresses and names in your hostfile, letting you (and Launchpad) refer to hosts by hostname instead of IP address.
+1. Once you know the (public or VPN-accessible private) IPv4 addresses of your nodes, if you aren't using local DNS, it makes sense to assign names to your hosts (for example, manager, worker1, worker2 ... and so on) and insert IP addresses and names in your hostfile, letting you (and Launchpad) refer to hosts by hostname instead of IP address.

-Once hosts are booted, you should be able to SSH into them from your deployer machine with your private key, e.g.:
+Once hosts are booted, you should be able to SSH into them from your deployer machine with your private key.
+For example:

 ```
 ssh -i /my/private/keyfile username@mynode
 ```
-... and determine if they can access the internet, perhaps by pinging a Google nameserver:
+Determine if they can access the internet, perhaps by pinging a Google nameserver:

 ```
 ping 8.8.8.8
 ```

 Once you can do this, you should be able to proceed with installing Launchpad and configuring a Docker Enterprise deployment.
-Once completed, you should be able to use your deployer machine to access the Docker Enterprise Universal Control Plane webUI, run kubectl (after authenticating to your cluster) and potentially other utilities (e.g., Postman, curl, etc.).
+Once completed, you should be able to use your deployer machine to access the Docker Enterprise Universal Control Plane webUI, run kubectl (after authenticating to your cluster) and potentially other utilities (such as Postman, curl, and so on).

 #### Using a VPN